IBM/cics-bundle-maven/README.md

       </plugins>
     </build>
     ```
     Now if you build the CICS bundle (`mvn clean verify` or `mvn clean install`) it will pull in the dependency, add it into the CICS bundle, and define it in the CICS bundle's manifest.
-The CICS bundle is ready to be stored in an artifact repository (done automatically for the local .m2 repo is using `install`) or deployed to CICS.
+The CICS bundle is ready to be deployed to CICS or stored in an artifact repository (if you use `mvn clean install` the CICS bundle is installed into your local .m2 repository at the end of the build).

     The generated CICS bundle takes its bundle ID from the Maven module's `artifactId` and its version from the Maven module's `version`.